1993 Nigerian presidential election

 Presidential elections were held in Nigeria on 12 June 1993, the first since the 1983 military coup ended the country's Second Republic.
-The elections was the outcome of a transitional process to civilian rule spearheaded by the military ruler, Ibrahim Badamasi Babangida.
+The elections were the outcome of a transitional process to civilian rule spearheaded by the military ruler, Ibrahim Badamasi Babangida.
 The unofficial result of the election – though not declared by the National Electoral Commission (NEC) – indicated a victory for Moshood Kashimawo Olawale Abiola of the Social Democratic Party (SDP), who defeated Bashir Tofa of the National Republican Convention (NRC).
 The winner of the election was thus never declared as the elections were annulled by Babangida, citing electoral irregularities.
-The annulment led to protests and political unrest, including the resignation of IBB and a weak interim civilian government, and culminated in the continuation of military rule in the country with Sani Abacha ascending to power as the military head of state via a bloodless coup later in the year.
+The annulment led to protests and political unrest, including the resignation of Babangida and a weak interim civilian government, and culminated in the continuation of military rule in the country with Sani Abacha ascending to power as the military head of state via a bloodless coup later in the year.

 Background

-Major General Ibrahim Badamasi Babangida (IBB) came to power on 27 August 1985 through a palace coup which ousted Major General Muhammadu Buhari.
+Major General Ibrahim Badamasi Babangida (IBB) came to power on 27 August 1985 through a palace coup that ousted Major General Muhammadu Buhari.
 In January 1986, Babangida and his Armed Forces Ruling Council (AFRC) initiated a transition process for the return to civilian rule, setting October 1990 as the date for this return.
 A decree in 1987 established the National Electoral Commission to oversee the electoral process.
 The IBB government also established the Political Bureau, under the chairmanship of Professor Sam Cookey, to proffer advice on this transition.
 The Bureau's 1987 report recommended facilitating political competition to bridge ethnic and religious divides in the country.
 Babangida proceeded to shift the hand-over date to 1992 stating its necessity for the transfer to civilian rule.
 Through Decree 25 of 1987, he banned politicians and public officials of the Second Republic from participating in political activities of the Third Republic.
 In May 1989, Babangida lifted the ban on political parties.

-The IBB government during this period foiled coup attempts – one led by Major General Mamman Vatsa in 1987, and another in 1990 led by Major Gideon Orkar.
+The IBB government during this period foiled coup attempts – one led by Major General Mamman Vatsa in 1985, and another in 1990 led by Major Gideon Orkar.
 The government was active in creating new states, with the number of states rising from 21 in September 1987 to 30 in September 1991.
 Local governments also increased, doubling to almost 600 by 1993.
 The government continued to move the date of the civilian hand-over: at one time set for January 1993, and then 27 August 1993.